DOI10.47051/PAPY4074

 Figure 1: Individuals of Dipsas indica from Ecuador: Jatun Sacha Biological Reserve, Napo province (); Huella Verde Lodge, Pastaza province (). j=juvenile.

-Natural history: Dipsas indica is a nocturnal snake that inhabits old-growth to moderately disturbed rainforests, occurring also but in lower densities in forest edges, plantations, and banana groves.37 Neotropical Snail-Eaters are active at night, especially if it is raining or drizzling.2 Their movements throught the foliage are slow, graceful, and generally occur during the first hours of the night on vegetation 0.8–12 m above the ground.24,8,9 However, they may also be seen crawling on leaf-litter or crossing trails at ground level.2 The diet in this species consists of slugs and snails,3,911 which are extracted from their shells by means of alternating contractions of the specialized adductor muscles.11 Individuals of D. indica have glands in the lower jaw which produce a mucous secretion that presumably causes paralysis and death of the molluscs as well as facilitates prey lubrication during ingestion.12 During the day, snakes of this species rest coiled inside the leaf-litter, under surface objects,2 or even inside the nests of passerine birds.13 The usual defense mechanism of the Neotropical Snail-Eater consists of musking and flattening the body while expand the head to simulate a triangular shape.2,8,14 Clutches of 5 eggs have been recorded.15 These may take about 107 days to hatch.15
+Natural history: Dipsas indica is a nocturnal snake that inhabits old-growth to moderately disturbed rainforests, occurring also but in lower densities in forest edges, plantations, and banana groves.37 Neotropical Snail-Eaters are active at night, especially if it is raining or drizzling.2 Their movements through the foliage are slow, graceful, and generally occur during the first hours of the night on vegetation 0.8–12 m above the ground.24,8,9 However, they may also be seen crawling on leaf-litter or crossing trails at ground level.2 The diet in this species consists of slugs and snails,3,911 which are extracted from their shells by means of alternating contractions of the specialized adductor muscles.11 Individuals of D. indica have glands in the lower jaw which produce a mucous secretion that presumably causes paralysis and death of the mollusks as well as facilitates prey lubrication during ingestion.12 During the day, snakes of this species rest coiled inside the leaf-litter, under surface objects,2 or even inside the nests of passerine birds.13 The usual defense mechanism of the Neotropical Snail-Eater consists of musking and flattening the body while expanding the head to simulate a triangular shape.2,8,14 Clutches of 5 eggs have been recorded.15 These may take about 107 days to hatch.15

 Reader support helps us keep the Reptiles of Ecuador book 100% free.